MagicMirrorOrg/MagicMirror/modules/README.md

 getScripts: function() {
 	return [
 		'script.js', // will try to load it from the vendor folder, otherwise it will load is from the module folder.
-		'moment.js', // this file is available in the vendor folder, so it doesn't need to be avialable in the module folder. this.file('anotherfile.js'), // this file will be loaded straight from the module folder.
+    'moment.js', // this file is available in the vendor folder, so it doesn't need to be available in the module folder. this.file('anotherfile.js'), // this file will be loaded straight from the module folder.
 		'https://code.jquery.com/jquery-2.2.3.min.js',  // this file will be loaded from the jquery servers.
 	]